 Within most homes, the bathroom is typically the smallest room, but it doesn’t necessarily mean that it shouldn’t be as cozy or illuminated as the other rooms of the house.
 As the number of light sources helps to create an atmosphere, the possibilities are endless.
 Therefore, we will provide you with our best tips and tricks regarding bathroom lighting.

 When you have to decide where to install the light sources into the bathroom, it is important that you apply the strict regulations concerned lamps within wet areas.

 Due to the high levels of moisture and stream, the type of lighting and its locations are determined by bathroom lighting zones.
-In most countries, the bathroom lighting zones are divided into three zones - zone 0, zone 1 and zone 2.
+In most countries, the bathroom lighting zones are divided into four zones - zone 0, zone 1, zone 2 and zone 3.
 Please note, that the regulations are guiding, and they vary depending on the country you live in.

 Installing recessed spots into the ceiling will provide an even light, that light up the entire room.
 If you aren’t the biggest fan of recessed spots, you can easily light up the room using plafond lights or wall lamps.
 Just make sure, that they all follow the correct IP ratings of your country.

 Explore our recessed light assortment here.

 Read more about the meaning of IP ratings here.